grantjenks/python-sortedcontainers/docs/sorteddict.rst

       Return an iterator over the items in the dictionary.
 Items are iterated over in sorted order of the keys.

+      Iterating views while adding or deleting entries in the dictionary may raise a :exc:`RuntimeError` or fail to iterate over all entries.

+      :rtype: iterator

+   .. method:: reversed(itemsview)

+      Return a reversed iterator over the items in the dictionary.

       Iterating views while adding or deleting entries in the dictionary may raise a :exc:`RuntimeError` or fail to iterate over all